hieni/SILLY-proof-of-concept-chatbot/README.md

 You: I can't update my product.
 SILLY: It seems like you have trouble updating your product.
 Is that right? (yes/no)
 You: Yes
-SILLY: Please follow these steps...
+SILLY: If you're experiencing issues updating your product, please follow these steps...
 ```

 ## 🔮 Future Enhancements